RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, use the ampersand symbol **&** between author family names only when they appear in brackets.
+When paraphrasing, use the ampersand symbol **&** between author family names only when they appear in parentheses.
 Otherwise, just use **and** to separate author names in the body of the text.

 > . . . and is vital in order to encode memories (Pastorino & Doyle-Portillo, 2016).